uilicious/docs-v1.uilicious.com/README.md

 <div class=".git-hide">
 The following is the git repo, used for https://docs.uilicious.com/

-For feedback on the documentation please do so at our [discord](https://discord.gg/DZCmSRFwq8) Issue tracking on github is not actively monitored, and its generally faster to contact us via our help channel / discord.
+For feedback on the documentation please do so at our [discord](https://discord.gg/DZCmSRFwq8).
+Github issue tracking is not actively monitored, and its generally faster to contact us via our help channel / discord.
 </div>

 # Welcome!